-Parameter Description Changed By endorsementAuth the authorization value used if the authorization handle is TPM_RH_ENDORSEMENT and the authorization is provided by password or an HMAC session TPM2_HierarchyChangeAuth(), TPM2_Clear() lockoutAuth the authorization value used if the authorization handle is TPM_RH_LOCKOUT and the authorization is provided by password or an HMAC session TPM2_HierarchyChangeAuth(), TPM2_Clear() lockoutAlg the hash algorithm used for the lockoutPolicy TPM2_SetPrimaryPolicy(), TPM2_Clear() lockoutPolicy the policy used if the authorization session is a policy session and the authorized handle is TPM_RH_LOCKOUT TPM2_SetPrimaryPolicy(), TPM2_Clear() epSeed the seed value for the Endorsement Hierarchy TPM2_ChangeEPS() ehProof the proof value for the Endorsement Hierarchy.
+Parameter Description Changed By ownerAuth the authorization value used if the authorization handle is TPM_RH_OWNER and the authorization is provided by password or an HMAC session TPM2_HierarchyChangeAuth(), TPM2_Clear() endorsementAuth the authorization value used if the authorization handle is TPM_RH_ENDORSEMENT and the authorization is provided by password or an HMAC session TPM2_HierarchyChangeAuth(), TPM2_Clear() lockoutAuth the authorization value used if the authorization handle is TPM_RH_LOCKOUT and the authorization is provided by password or an HMAC session TPM2_HierarchyChangeAuth(), TPM2_Clear() lockoutAlg the hash algorithm used for the lockoutPolicy TPM2_SetPrimaryPolicy(), TPM2_Clear() lockoutPolicy the policy used if the authorization session is a policy session and the authorized handle is TPM_RH_LOCKOUT TPM2_SetPrimaryPolicy(), TPM2_Clear() epSeed the seed value for the Endorsement Hierarchy TPM2_ChangeEPS() ehProof the proof value for the Endorsement Hierarchy.
 It is used to tag tickets and saved object contexts for objects in the Endorsement Hierarchy.
 TPM2_ChangeEPS() TPM2_Clear() spSeed the seed value for the Storage Hierarchy TPM2_Clear() shProof the proof value for the Storage Hierarchy.
 It is used to tag tickets and saved object contexts for objects in the Storage Hierarchy.
 TPM2_Clear() ppSeed the seed value for the Platform Hierarchy TPM2_ChangePPS() phProof the proof value for the Platform Hierarchy.
 It is used to tag tickets and saved object contexts for objects in the Platform Hierarchy.
 TPM2_ChangePPS() resetCount a counter that increments on each TPM Reset TPM Reset, TPM2_Clear() totalResetCount a value that increments on each TPM Reset.
-This value is used as resetValue in equation (54) to tag saved contexts.
+This value is used as resetValue in equation (52) to tag saved contexts.
 TPM Reset pcrPolicies This structure is used when a platform-specific specification requires that update of certain PCR requires policy authorization.
-TPM2_PCR_SetAuthPolicy() pcrAuthValues This structure is used when a platform-specific specification requires that update of certain PCR requires HMAC or password authorization TPM2_PCR_SetAuthValue() pcrAllocated This structure is used when an platform-specific specification requires support for TPM2_PCR_Allocate() to change the algorithms used for PCR and the population of the PCR in each bank.
+TPM2_PCR_SetAuthPolicy() pcrAuthValues This structure is used when a platform-specific specification requires that update of certain PCR requires HMAC or password authorization TPM2_PCR_SetAuthValue() pcrAllocated This structure is used when a platform-specific specification requires support for TPM2_PCR_Allocate() to change the algorithms used for PCR and the population of the PCR in each bank.
 TPM2_PCR_Allocate() ppList In the reference implementation, this is an array of bits that is used to indicate the commands that require assertion of Physical Presence when TPM_RH_PLATFORM is used for authorization.
+TPM2_PP_Commands()

-TPM2_PP_Commands() failedTries count of the number of authorization failures for objects that are subject to Dictionary Attack protection.
+Parameter Description Changed By failedTries count of the number of authorization failures for objects that are subject to Dictionary Attack protection.
 This value can count down if no authorization failures occur for lockoutRecovery time.
-TPM2_DictionaryAttackLockReset(), authorization failures, passage of time (recoveryTime)

-Parameter Description Changed By maxTries the maximum value for failedTries before the TPM enters lockout TPM2_DictionaryAttackParameters() recoveryTime the time that must pass before failedTries is decremented TPM2_DictionaryAttackParameters() lockoutRecovery the time that must pass after an authorization failure using TPM_RH_LOCKOUT TPM2_DictionaryAttackParameters() lockoutAuthEnabled when CLEAR, TPM_RH_LOCKOUT may not be used for authorization TPM_RH_LOCKOUT auth failure, passage of time (lockoutRecovery) orderlyState between a TPM2_Shutdown() and TPM_Init, no TPM command caused a change to the TPM's state to make the state in NV inconsistent with the state in TPM RAM many auditCommands in the reference implementation, a bit array indicating which commands are audited TPM2_SetCommandCodeAuditStatus() auditHashAlg the hash algorithm used for the command audit TPM2_SetCommandCodeAuditStatus() auditCounter a counter that increments on the first audited command following a reset of the command audit digest.
+TPM2_DictionaryAttackLockReset(), authorization failures, passage of time ( recoveryTime ) maxTries the maximum value for failedTries before the TPM enters lockout TPM2_DictionaryAttackParameters() recoveryTime the time that must pass before failedTries is decremented TPM2_DictionaryAttackParameters() lockoutRecovery the time that must pass after an authorization failure using TPM_RH_LOCKOUT TPM2_DictionaryAttackParameters() lockoutAuthEnabled when CLEAR, TPM_RH_LOCKOUT may not be used for authorization TPM_RH_LOCKOUT auth failure, passage of time (lockoutRecovery) orderlyState between a TPM2_Shutdown() and TPM_Init, no TPM command caused a change to the TPM's state to make the state in NV inconsistent with the state in TPM RAM many auditCommands in the reference implementation, a bit array indicating which commands are audited TPM2_SetCommandCodeAuditStatus() auditHashAlg the hash algorithm used for the command audit TPM2_SetCommandCodeAuditStatus() auditCounter a counter that increments on the first audited command following a reset of the command audit digest.
 The count is only incremented if the command completes with TPM_RC_SUCCESS. audited command algorithmSet this is a vendor-specific value that indicates the algorithm set that is in use on the TPM.
 This value may be used selectively to disable algorithms implemented in the TPM.
 TPM2_SetAlgorithmSet() firmwareV1 the more significant 32-bits of the vendor-assigned, firmware revision TPM2_FieldUpgradeStart(), TPM2_FieldUpdradeData() firmwareV2 the less significant 32-bits of the vendor-assigned, firmware revision TPM2_FieldUpgradeStart(), TPM2_FieldUpdradeData()